OT/IT to the rescue

 Security breaches can have even more severe consequences for pharmaceutical and food processors.
-The general public’s well-being is at risk.
-A manipulated batch of pharmaceuticals or adulterated food product could have nationwide impact.
+A manipulated batch of pharmaceuticals or adulterated food product could have a nationwide impact.
 If that happens, the damage to your brand’s reputation may be irreparable.

 Why Hack Manufacturing?